Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Introduction

 \end{itemize}

+The paper is organized as follows.
+Section \ref{sec:mot} describes the parameter estimation problem arising in climate modeling that serves to motivate our subsequent analysis.
 In Section \ref{sec:EKS} we define the EKS and study its application to noisy forward models by means of multiscale averaging.
 In Section \ref{sec:LAN} we define a class of interacting Langevin samplers and study its application to noisy forward models by means of multiscale homogenization.
 Section \ref{sec:EGPS} introduces the new ensemble Gaussian process sampler.
-Numerical results for all three methods are presented in Section \ref{sec:NUM}.
+Numerical results for all three methods are presented in Section \ref{sec:NUM} and concluding remarks are made in Section \ref{sec:CONC}. \as{The appendices contain details of the climate modeling example, and of the multiscale analysis.}